Wildlife rehabilitation: Legal considerations

 Wildlife rehabilitation is regulated by governmental agencies to ensure the safety and welfare of both animals and rehabilitators.
-In many countries, including the United States and Australia, wildlife rehabilitation requires a license and/or permit(s).
+In many countries, including the United States and Australia, wildlife rehabilitation requires a license or permit(s).
 In the U.S., the United States Fish and Wildlife Service (USFWS) oversees the rehabilitation of migratory birds under the Migratory Bird Treaty Act, while state and local agencies regulate the care of other species.
+The earliest set standards for the regulation of Wildlife Rehabilitation center was established through a collaboration between the NWRA and the IWRC in the 1980s.
+Both of these organizations contributed to the first edition of a 33-page booklet entitled Minimum Standards for Wildlife Organizationsn which suggested some alternatives for rehabilitators to conduct "self-regulation".
 Rehabilitators must obtain permits to handle and care for wild animals, and they must follow strict guidelines regarding their treatment and release.
 In these countries, it is against the law to rehabilitate (or in some cases possess) a wild animal without permits.
 If any endangered species is involved there are even more regulations and permits needed to handle them.
 There are also certain regulations at a local level that may limit or ban particular species or require specific housing for these species.
 If a center is open to tours from the public, they may be subject to more guidelines similar to the guidelines used to manage zoos and research facilities.
 Overall, the requirements vary from state to state.